-1. Let the sun shine in.
+1. Let the sun shine in

 The main causes of winter-based SAD is believed to be the deprivation of sunlight; therefore, exposure to sunlight is an essential element to all SAD treatment.

 Spending at least 30 minutes outside everyday in the middle of the day can help fight SAD.
 While you want to use common sense, even in very cold weather you can usually enjoy some outside time with the right clothes.
 You’ve probably heard the saying, “There’s no such thing as bad weather, only bad clothing.”
-It’s amazing what a couple good pair of long-johns, some wool socks, and a heavy coat can do.
+It’s amazing what a couple good pair of long-johns, some thick and cozy socks, and a heavy coat can do.

 And if possible, do your indoor activities near a window.

-2. Eat a wholesome diet.
+2. Eat a wholesome diet

 Whole grains, such as oats, barley, and buckwheat; nuts and seeds, such as sunflower seeds, sesame seeds, flax seeds, cashews, pistachios, and almonds; and greens such as kale, cabbage, and mustard greens are very helpful, as these food contain tryptophan, a precursor to serotonin.

 Greens have an added benefit because they are high in B-vitamins which have been shown to reduce depression.
 And the added plus for nuts and seeds is most are high in omega-3 essential fatty acids, which have been shown to help increase brain functioning and moods.